 9. Amiga Island Escape

-I wrote about Amiga Island more in detail in my article: 7 Private Islands in the Caribbean to visit on a Cruise
+To get more info about Amiga Island, check out my article 7 Private Islands in the Caribbean to visit on a Cruise

 10. Labadee Snorkel Safari